Crashsolver/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 Provide each applicant with an exam, a bubble answer sheet, pencil/pen and calculator, if needed.
 The applicant may choose to use the front and back of the answer sheet for scratch paper given they do not write in the box or backside of the box or the team can provide the applicant with a blank sheet.

 IMPORTANT NOTE: Answer sheets can be prefilled with the exam's Test ID number and the Applicant Pin.
 The answer sheet for the Tech and General are the same with 35 bubbles, but the Extra answer sheet has 50 bubbles.
-A new 35/50 question combo form is now available for download along with all supplemental resources in ExamTools under Generate Exam.
+A 35/50 question combo form is available for download along with all supplemental resources in ExamTools under Generate Exam.

 A VE may seat the applicant and give instructions on what to do when they have completed their exam.